Reactor™ - The manual

 Change by step with limited values

-Sometimes a parameter might have many options to choose from but you want to limit the possible options that can be selected with the current button or encoder.
-Use this Settings template to define several valid options that can be set for the parameter
+Sometimes a parameter has many options, but you want to limit the options selectable with the current button or encoder.
+Use this template to define several valid options for the parameter.

-Example: Making an Encoder only switch between 3 certain WhiteBalance modes (eg Manual/Preset1/Preset2)
+Example: Making an encoder only switch between three specific white balance modes (e.g., Manual/Preset1/Preset2).

 Change by step with confirmation

-Use this Template Behavior on encoders and 4 way buttons if you want to have them not immediately change the value, but let you select and change by pressing down.
+Use this template on encoders and Four-Way buttons if you want the user to select a value first, then confirm the change by pressing down.

-If no change is confirmed the value shown will jump back to the current value after the specified time.1
+If no change is confirmed, the value will revert to the current one after the specified time.1

 Example: Loading a new setup file on an Arri Camera.
-On an encoder use left and right to select first then press down to confirm.
+Use left and right on an encoder to select, then press down to confirm.

 Change a value on fader / potentiometer

-This is the default Template Behavior to use when mapping a parameter to a fader or LEDBar
+This is the default Template Behavior for mapping a parameter to a fader or LEDBar.

 Change a value with motorized fader

-This is the default Template Behavior to use when mapping a parameter to a motorized fader.
-It will correctly send back the position to the fader if the value changes in the system.
+This is the default Template Behavior for mapping a parameter to a motorized fader.
+It correctly sends back the position to the fader if the value changes in the system.

 Toggle two options

-Choose this Template Behavior for any kind of On/Off, Show/Hide, Enable/Disable scenarios.
-The button will light up bright once the function is activated and show dimmed if not.
+Choose this Template Behavior for any On/Off, Show/Hide, Enable/Disable scenarios.
+The button will light up bright when the function is activated and dim when inactive.
+Example: Turning on/off bars on a camera.

 Toggle on hold

-Example: A NETIO Power outlet shall only be toggled when the button is held down for one second
+Example: A NETIO power outlet is toggled only when the button is held down for one second.

 Trigger Action

-Use this template for all kind of one-shot parameters (commands)
+Use this template for any one-shot parameters (commands).

 Speed parameter

-This is the default Template Behavior for mapping things to a speed component (Joysticks).
-But it can also be used to control speed commands from other components like encoders
+This is the default Template Behavior for mapping speed components (joysticks).
+It can also control speed commands from other components like encoders.

 Binary Output (for GPO)